 The Center for Action and Contemplation began as a dream of Fr.
-Richard Rohr’s in 1986 during his first year in Albuquerque.
+Richard Rohr’s in 1986 during his first year in Albuquerque, New Mexico.
 By October of 1987, the first edition of Radical Grace was published.
 The name was chosen because it expressed the paradoxical nature of the Center’s purpose: standing in a middle place, at the center of the cross, where opposites are held together.

 We believed that action and contemplation, once thought of as mutually exclusive, must be brought together or neither one would make sense.
 We wanted to be radical in both senses of the word, simultaneously rooted in tradition and boldly experimental.
 One of the expressions of the radical nature of our work was our extensive inclusivity, bridging gaps within the spiritual and justice communities, building a rhythm of contemplative prayer and Zen meditation into our days, and even more fundamentally, believing that external behavior should be connected to and supported by inner guidance.